Mikael (footballer, born 1993)

-Mikael Severo Burkatt (born 26 April 1993), commonly known as Mikael, is a Brazilian footballer who currently plays as an attacking midfielder for Hong Kong Premier League club Kitchee.
+Mikael Severo Burkatt (born 26 April 1993), commonly known as Mikael, is a Brazilian professional footballer who currently plays as an attacking midfielder for Hong Kong Premier League club Lee Man.

 Club career

 On 10 August 2019, Mikael was named as a player for Hong Kong Premier League club Yuen Long.

 On 3 June 2020, Happy Valley officially announced the signing of Mikael.

 On 9 August 2021, it was announced that Mikael had joined Eastern.
 He left the club on 9 July 2022.

 On 12 July 2022, it was announced that Mikael had joined Kitchee.

+On 11 July 2025, Mikael returned to Hong Kong and joined Lee Man.